beancount/docs/docs/beancount_language_syntax.md

     2014-04-19 balance Assets:Cash    987.34 USD

-(There is a [<span class="underline">proposal</span>](http://furius.ca/beancount/doc/proposal-padding) pending to allow this and spread the padding amount evenly among all the intervening Pad directives, but it is as of yet unimplemented.)
+(There is a [<u>proposal</u>](http://furius.ca/beancount/doc/proposal-padding) pending to allow this and spread the padding amount evenly among all the intervening Pad directives, but it is as of yet unimplemented.)

 ### Notes<a id="notes"></a>